 For course plans, please click here .

-NOTE: ALL COURSES USED TO SATISFY MAJOR REQUIREMENTS MUST BE TAKEN FOR A LETTER GRADE AND RECEIVE A GRADE OF C- OR BETTER.
+NOTE: WITH THE EXCEPTION OF SP20, FA20, WI21 AND SP21, ALL COURSES USED TO SATISFY MAJOR REQUIREMENTS MUST BE TAKEN FOR A LETTER GRADE AND RECEIVE A GRADE OF C- OR BETTER.

 Upper Division (76 units):

-Electives (20 units): 2 Technical (engineering, physics or math) Elective and 3 Professional Electives
+- Electives (20 units): 2 Technical (engineering, physics or math) Electives and 3 Professional Electives

 Students can choose from ECE 111 (Advanced Digital Design Project), ECE 190 (Engineering Design), or ECE 191 (Engineering Group Design Project).
 Graduation will not be approved until a written copy of the design project is submitted to the ECE Undergraduate Office.